Book direct through our official website for our exclusive offers and great value hotel deals in Cork.

 The fort was designed and built by General Vallency, a famous character of his time who was an excellent engineer, an early Irish historian and he also had 4 wives and 14 children!

-Who do I get to Spike Island?
+How do I get to Spike Island?

 A short and scenic ferry ride from Cobh brings visitors to Spike Island